ibm-cloud-docs/speech-to-text/input.md

 # Input features
 {: #input}

-The {{site.data.keyword.speechtotextshort}} service offers the following features for specifying the audio that is to be transcribed and how the service is to perform the transcription.
-The information includes the service-independent authentication token and request logging features.
-For an alphabetized list of all available parameters, including their status (generally available or beta) and supported languages, see the [Parameter summary](/docs/services/speech-to-text/summary.html).
+The {{site.data.keyword.speechtotextshort}} service offers the following features to specify how the service is to perform the recognition request.
+All of the input parameters described on this page are optional; only the input audio and its format are required.
 {: shortdesc}

+-   For examples of simple requests and responses for each of the service's interfaces, see [Making a recognition request](/docs/services/speech-to-text/basic-request.html).
+-   For information about the supported audio formats, see [Audio formats](/docs/services/speech-to-text/audio-formats.html).
+-   For an alphabetized list of all available parameters, including their status (generally available or beta) and supported languages, see the [Parameter summary](/docs/services/speech-to-text/summary.html).

 ## Authentication tokens and request logging
 {: #common}

-The {{site.data.keyword.speechtotextshort}} service leverages the following two {{site.data.keyword.watson}} service-independent features and parameters:
+The {{site.data.keyword.speechtotextshort}} service leverages the following two {{site.data.keyword.watson}} service-independent features:

 -   *Authentication tokens* are an alternative to service credentials that allow you to make authenticated requests to {{site.data.keyword.watson}} services without embedding your service credentials in every call.
 You use your service credentials to obtain a token for the service and then call the service directly, without relying on an intermediate server-side application for handling communications to and from the service.
 Note that you must use authentication tokens when working with the WebSocket interface.
 For more information, see [Tokens for authentication](/docs/services/watson/getting-started-tokens.html).